A data essay on identity, language and displacement

 There is grief in this.
 Actual grief, for the versions of yourself that stayed.
 That grew up fluent.
 That never had to explain.
 And then, at some point, you go looking.
 You go back to the country you were born in.
 The land is beautiful.
 The people are warm, a bit too warm for what you have become used to.
 You walk around waiting to feel it — the click of recognition, the ground holding you differently.
 It does not come.
 The place is your mother's land.
 Not yours.
 You are a tourist in your own origin.

 Other countries follow.
 Each one offers something.
 Some offer excitement, some offer reinvention, some offer the particular loneliness of being legible to no one.
 And then a place surprises you.
 Spain felt strange at first — familiar in some register you could not name, but not a place that was yours either.
-So you built anchors.
+So you start building anchors.
 A favourite coffee shop.
 A viewpoint you return to.
 A morning ritual.
 A particular street that asks nothing of you.
 Small things, but they were fragments of yourself you had kept across all the moves, and here they found somewhere to land.

 Perhaps that is what home is, in the end.
 Not a place that claims you.
 Not a landscape that matches your interior.
 Just somewhere there is peace.
 Adults with turbulent childhoods keep searching for it — they cannot go back to a childhood home that was not safe, so they keep moving forward, looking for the feeling.
 Adults who grew up with steadier ground find warmth in returning.
 And those who never had one fixed place?
 They end up with fragments.
 Flashbacks.
 All the pieces of themselves they have had to house in borrowed rooms.